 Interns' experiences take place on the Nassau University Medical Center campus, which is comprised of an acute care teaching hospital with a broad array of inpatient and outpatient services.

 The Department of Psychiatry and Behavioral Science is among the most active providers of comprehensive mental health services on Long Island.
-Inpatient psychiatric units include two open adult units consisting of a total of 87 beds, one closed unit with a total of 18 beds, a 12 bed child psychiatry unit, a 10 bed adolescent unit, a 10 bed inpatient substance detoxification unit, and a six bed psychiatric prison ward.
+Inpatient psychiatric units include two open adult units consisting of a total of 87 beds, one closed unit with a total of 19 beds, a 22 bed child and adolescent psychiatry unit, a 20 bed Chemical Dependency Detoxification unit and a 30 bed Chemical Dependency Rehabilitation unit.
 A separate and self-contained psychiatric emergency room receives a significant number of round-the-clock emergency psychiatric visits.
 Interns are involved in rotations on the adult and child psychiatric units.
 Interns may also select a rotation on the “Consultation and Liaison Service”, a team responding to the mental health needs of patients who have been admitted to services throughout the medical center.
 Additionally, elective “mini-rotations” are available for additional experience in neuropsychological assessment and in the psychiatric emergency room.
 All interns carry outpatient cases in the adult and child outpatient clinics, which are located adjacent to each other on campus.
 This experience includes outpatient diagnostic interviewing and individual, family and group psychotherapy.
 Psychodiagnostic and neuropsychodiagnostic assessments take place both in outpatient and inpatient settings.
 Interns have secretarial support, access to word processors, access to the internet, and email.

-The Division of Psychology currently consists of 16 personnel including 11 full-time psychologists and five psychology interns.
-Supervising psychologists are doctorally trained, experienced, and licensed persons, several of whom are graduates of or candidates in postdoctoral institutes of psychoanalysis and psychotherapy or child studies.
+The Division of Psychology currently consists of 14 personnel including 9 full-time psychologists and five psychology interns.
+Supervising psychologists are doctorally-trained, experienced, and licensed persons, several of whom are graduates of or candidates in postdoctoral institutes of psychoanalysis and psychotherapy or child studies.
 Several of the senior people hold university faculty appointments.
-Our Psychologist-in-chief is a diplomate (ABPP).
 Psychologists fulfill both training and service functions.
 They are assigned to many areas throughout the hospital including the Child Psychiatry Units, Ambulatory Mental Health Services, Psychiatric Inpatient Services, and Rehabilitation Medicine.

 There is substantial integration of the Psychology Division in all areas of the Department of Psychiatry and Behavioral Science.
 Psychiatrists and psychologists work together on a variety of committees for such purposes as developing the training goals, content, and schedules of both the psychiatry residency and psychology intern training programs, and to monitor the effective delivery of a wide range of patient services.